 Playconnect playgroups The PlayConnect Playgroups are facilitated playgroups specifically for children with Autism Spectrum Disorder (ASD) or ASD like symptoms aged 0-6 years.

 These groups and organisations are just the tip of the ice-berg that we have found.
 There are lots of community groups that offer support for kids with autism.
 Check out your local Scouts, PCYC or Community Centre to find out more.
-There are also many online support groups – research these thoroughly before joining to make sure they are offering the right kind of support.
+There are also many online support groups – research these thoroughly before joining in making sure they are offering the right kind of support.